-an upswing of the Weinhandels
+an upswing in the Weinhandels

-, It was expanded to include rail and the inclusion of the Eastern markets.
-From 1875 the sons Dionis and Ludwig Damian Hillebrand expanded the business and took over the representation for ship passage of the Hamburg-America-line for the German shipping company "Hamburg-American Packetfahrt-AG".
+, There was an expansion to rail and the inclusion of the Eastern markets.
+From 1875 the sons Dionis and Ludwig Damian Hillebrand expanded the business and took over the representation for ship passages of the Hamburg-America line for the German shipping company "Hamburg-Amerikan Packetfahrt-AG".

 After the Second World War, the third generation took over.
 The company was completely destroyed and had to be rebuilt.
 Karl Hillebrand started trading between the French and American occupied zone.
 Jan W. Hillebrand took over the management of Mainzer Lagerhaus AG, which was incorporated into the forwarding agency in 1953.
 The company mainly transported German wines worldwide until the 1960s.
 From the mid-1960s, containers were used and the export was expanded with wines from European countries.
 In 1974 the company moved to the new location in Mainz-Hechtsheim.
 Christof JF Hillebrand took over the fifth generation in 1986.
 At the "London International Wine Fair" in 2010 the company was awarded the "Best Logistics Company award" for the fifth time.